cgebbe/benchmark_deeplake/README.md

 # Results dataset

-Values represent iterations per second, therefore the higher the better.
+Values represent batches per second, therefore the higher the better.

 ## Using r6i.xlarge EC2 instance in same region as S3 bucket